apache/solr-site/content/pages/blogposts/2024-09-16-community-over-code-north-america-2024.md

 ## Venue and Location

-The conference will take place at the luxurious **Grand Hyatt Denver**, located at:
+The conference will take place at the **Grand Hyatt Denver**, located at:

 **Grand Hyatt Denver**
 1750 Welton Street